JohnnyLdeAlba/enigma4/README.md

 magick identify -list format
 ```

-# Run `chmod` to make the following file and directories writable.
+# Make the Following File and Directories Writable

 - ```profilemanager.dat``` The database used for user profiles found in the Fanfare section.